-With these stone crunchers out of the way – the good stuff starts with Scorpion Flower featuring Anneke Van Giersbergen (ex The Gathering).
-It serves us with a draught of sinister, clear vocals and some nice Doom Metal, sprinkled with Anneke’s backing vocals in there.
+With these stone crunchers out of the way, the good stuff starts with Scorpion Flower featuring Anneke Van Giersbergen (ex The Gathering, The Gentle Storm).
+It serves us with a mix of sinister, clear vocals and some really epic Gothic Metal, sprinkled with Anneke’s backing vocals in there.
 Typical Moonspell fare, by the way.
 Very nice, that.

-Then, just to remind us what Night Eternal is all about, Moon in Mercury goes full Melodeath on you – no Anneke this time.
+Then, just to remind us what Night Eternal is all about, Moon in Mercury goes full Melodic Death Metal on you – no Anneke this time.
 Harsh, speedy, just good.
 Hers is the Twilight first tries to lull you into some clear voice texts, then all of a sudden goes rashly growly on ye.

-Well, hells bells – this is how it goes on until the bitter end, but now get this: They go full Insomnium on you (well kind of…) in the last track First Light, a very powerful track with a stellar riff to boot.
-Undoubtedly – together with Scorpion Flower – my favorite track – and I had to wait for a very long time to get to the real good stuff.
+Well, hells bells – this is how it goes on until the bitter end, but now get this: They go full Insomnium on you (well kind of…).
+In the last track First Light, a very powerful song with a stellar riff to boot.
+This one is – undoubtedly – my favorite track together with Scorpion Flower.
+And I had to wait for a very long time to get to the really good stuff.

-So Night Eternal is a real darkly ominous hammer blow – with Thor’s mighty sledgehammer.
+So, Night Eternal is a real darkly ominous hammer blow.
+Thor’s mighty sledgehammer in use, no doubt.
 There is so much red meat in there, even a great carnivore gets overwhelmed.
 Whilst some of that stuff is really brutally hard as shit, the majority of the tracks are very rock solid Moonspell.
 Dark, brutal, complex and – again – flawlessly produced.